 Storage of temporary records

-Temporary records should be stored in your systems and/or office until they are time expired, then they can be destroyed.
+Temporary records should be stored in your systems, within Faculty or Chancellery work units, or at offsite storage until they are time expired, then they can be lawfully destroyed.

 Other disposal actions